 We live in a world where winning is everything and because of that athletes are looking for a competitive edge.
-Countless hours in the gym, film sessions, and preparation are just a few ways to gain that advantage.
+Countless hours in the gym, film sessions and preparation are just a few ways to gain that advantage.
 And you can’t forget nutrition.
-If done right and you “fuel your sport”, nutrition alone can give you a leg up on the competition.
+If done right and you “fuel your sport,” nutrition alone can give you a leg up on the competition.
 Unfortunately, the evil stepsisters to nutrition are performance enhancing drugs (PEDs) and supplement usage.

 What exactly is a PED?
 It is defined as any substance taken in non-pharmacologic doses specifically for purposes of improving sports performance.
-The more common ones that you hear of are anabolic steroids, testosterone, Human growth hormone, creatine, and ephedrine.
+The more common ones that you hear of are anabolic steroids, testosterone, human growth hormone, creatine and ephedrine.

 Creatine is a commonly used supplement that is available over the counter.
 It helps give energy to muscle and assists with muscle recovery.
 It can also be used to help increase training loads for those trying to gain and build muscle fast.
 Creatine has a number of side effects including weight gain, water retention, nausea, vomiting, diarrhea and impaired kidney function.

 While some PEDs do increase performance for athletes, it’s usually at a costly price.
 The side effects often outweigh the benefits and can affect various body systems including the liver, heart, reproductive, skin and psychiatric.
 Moreover, the main issue with nutritional supplements is that most of them are not regulated by the FDA and it is difficult to know what is exactly in the substance.
 So you can’t always trust what you are reading off of the ingredient label.
-You must trust your source when using certain supplements which could be anyone.
+You must trust your source when using certain supplements.
 PEDs are readily available at health food stores, local gyms, on the internet, through foreign mail order and through physicians.

 Know that signs and symptoms of PED usage can vary depending on what substances are being used, but there are general symptoms that can be seen.
 Symptoms include: